Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

 So when we visualise the hierarchy of objects and Events, the Form Class Module is the top-level container of other Objects on the Form, like Textbox.
 Conversely, Textbox's Parent Object is the Form Class Module.
-The Textbox object is the parent object of its inbuilt Events and captures them when Events like AfterUpdate, Change, and GotFocus fire.
+The Textbox object Instance is the parent object of its built-in Events Properties, and captures them when Events like AfterUpdate, Change, and GotFocus fire from within these Objects..

 Events On Form and Class Module.

-The Event Procedure name must be written with the Parent Object name as a Prefix like Sub Text0_AfterUpdate().
-Following the same rule, the Event Procedure must be coded in the Textbox object's Parent Object - the Form Class Module.
-When an Event of the Textbox Object is fired the parent object Textbox captures it (the WithEvents declaration enables it to do that) and the Event Procedure, which is written in the Textbox Object's Parent Form Class Module, executes the Event Procedure-based task.
-Here you can see a pattern forming as to how the object event handling is concerned.
+The Event Procedure name must be written with the Parent Object name as a Prefix, like Sub Text0_AfterUpdate().
+Following the same rule, the Event Procedure must be coded in the Textbox object's Parent Module - the Form Class Module.
+When an Event of the Textbox Object is fired, the parent object Textbox captures it (the WithEvents declaration enables it to do that), and the Event Procedure, which is written in the Textbox Object's Parent Form Class Module, executes the Event Procedure-based task.
+Here, you can see a pattern forming as to how the object event handling is concerned.

-Text0 has its own inbuilt Event Collection.
-When any of them is Raised, the parent object Text0 captures it.
-Because the Textbox Object instance Text0 is declared on the Form (or wherever an instance is created) with the WithEvents keyword, then the VBA Code must be written in the Parent Class Module of the Text0 object.
-Our example is concerned, with the Textbox object's parent Class Module is the Form's Class Module.
+Text0 has its own built-in Event Collection.
+When any of them is raised, the parent object Text0 captures it.
+Because the Textbox Object instance Text0 is declared on the Form (or wherever an instance is created) with the WithEvents keyword, the VBA Code must be written in the Parent Class Module of the Text0 object.
+Our example is concerned with the Textbox object's parent Class Module is the Form's Class Module.

-Create an Instance of the same Text0 object in a stand-alone Class Module (say Class1) qualify it with the WithEvents keyword, and assign it with the Reference of the TextBox on the Form.
-Capture the Text0 Events fired from the Form Class Module and execute the Event Subroutines in the Class1 Class Module.
+Create an Instance of the same Text0 object in a stand-alone Class Module (say Class1), qualify it with the WithEvents keyword, and assign it to the Reference of a TextBox on the Form.
+Capture the Text0 Events fired from the Form Class Module and execute the Event Subroutines in the Class1 Class Module, rather than from the Form's Module.

 Create a Demo Form.